What You'll Find On This Page

 Editors note: If you love wine, be sure to add some of these great Croatian wineries to your vacation checklist.

-Take a Walk Along the Waterfront and the old Roman Forum
+Walk Along The Waterfront And The Old Roman Forum

-Pula isn’t a large city (there are only about 60,000 inhabitants), so it’s easy to walk around and enjoy the tranquil beauty.
+With only about 60,000 inhabitants, Pula isn’t a large city so it’s easy to walk around and enjoy the tranquil beauty.
 Take a stroll along the marina to see the boats bobbing along in the calm water, watch as the sun falls in brilliant color behind the horizon, or just soak up the sea air.
 It’s a great way to spend an hour or two in Pula.
 It can get pretty busy during high tourist season, but if you’re lucky to visit during a slower time, you may have the whole waterfront to yourself.

 After a stroll along the waterfront, check out the town center that was once a Roman Forum.
 The piazza today is a pedestrian-only zone that contains plenty of cafes, restaurants and shops.